 A recent Built Well Solar commercial installation.

-Solar for Businesses Led by U.S. industry stalwarts such as General Motors, Google, FedEx, Merck, Microsoft, and Walgreens in its infancy a few decades ago, today the U.S. market for solar-powered electricity systems is well established, with Walmart, Costco, Target, Kohl's, Ikea and Macy's being the top five in solar capacity among businesses.
+Solar for Businesses Led by U.S. industry stalwarts such as General Motors, Google, FedEx, Merck, Microsoft, and Walgreens in its infancy a few decades ago, today the U.S. market for solar-powered electricity systems is well established, with Walmart, Costco, Target, Kohl's, Ikea and Macy's being the top five in solar capacity among businesses, and Apple and Amazon not far behind.
+Large U.S. corporations installed 326 megawatts of solar panels in 2017 alone, according to the Solar Energy Industries Association.

 Like these giants, smaller businesses, many of them "mom & pops" also know a great investment when they see one, and increasingly are installing solar energy to take control of their energy costs, improve their bottom lines, and as part of a "go green" strategy their customers and other stakeholders admire.